gimler/guzzle-docs/guide/service/creating_dynamic_commands.rst

 How to write an XML service description
 ---------------------------------------

 XML service descriptions are stored in a separate XML file for each web service client.
-The XML file should be stored in the same location as the client and, by convention, named the same as the web service client name with a .xml file extension (e.g. MyServiceClient.php => MyService.xml).
+The XML file should be stored in the same location as the client and, by convention, named client.xml.
 The root node of the XML file must be ``<client>``.
 The ``<client>`` node must contain one or more ``<command>`` nodes which define each dynamic command that can be sent by the client.

 Define commands using ``<command>`` nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~